Tox-Archive/Tox-blog/source/_posts/tox-ftl.md

 tags:
 ---

-The Tox foundation has made an important discovery today that might change the world forever.
+The Tox Foundation has made an important discovery today that might change the world forever.

 <!-- more -->